 Since 1978, satellites have monitored sea ice growth and retreat, and they have detected an overall decline in Arctic sea ice.
-The rate of decline steepened after the turn of the twenty-first century.
+The rate of decline has steepened in the 21st century.
 In September 2002, the summer minimum ice extent was the lowest it had been since 1979.
-Although the September 2002 low was only slightly below previous lows (from the 1990s), it was the beginning of a series of record or near-record lows in the Arctic.
+Although the September 2002 low was only slightly below previous lows, it was the beginning of a series of record or near-record lows in the Arctic.

 The new summer lows, combined with poor wintertime recoveries, have fueled a persistent decline in Arctic sea ice.
 Since 2002, ice extent at the summer minimum has not returned to anything approaching the long-term average (1979-2000).
 Though winter ice extent has fluctuated, satellite and in situ observations have shown that there is much less multiyear ice and more annual ice.

-Cycles of natural variability such as the Arctic Oscillation are known to play a role in Arctic sea ice extent, but the sharp decline seen in this decade cannot be explained by natural variability alone.
-Natural variability and greenhouse gas emissions (and the resulting rise in global temperatures) likely worked together to melt greater amounts of Arctic sea ice.
+Cycles of natural variability such as the Arctic Oscillation are known to play a role in Arctic sea ice extent, but the sharp decline cannot be explained by natural variability alone.
+Natural variability and rising global temperatures have worked together to melt greater amounts of Arctic sea ice.
 Some modelers have forecast an ice-free Arctic for at least part of the year before the end of the 21st century.

 This time series above is made from a combination of observations from the Special Sensor Microwave/Imagers (SSM/Is) flown on a series of Defense Meteorological Satellite Program missions.
 The sensors measure microwave energy radiated from the Earth’s surface (sea ice and open water emit microwaves differently), which can be used to map sea ice concentrations.

 The gray circle at the center of each image is the “pole hole,” north of which satellite sensors have historically been unable to collect data.
 The sea ice estimates from the National Snow and Ice Data Center, NASA’s archive for sea ice data, assume that this hole is ice-filled.